 Warlock: Masters of the Arcane

 If you take Civilization V, and then add in fantasy elements such as magic (instead of tech), NPC monsters, and portals to other dimensions, then you’ve got Warlock: Master of the Arcane.
-Published by Paradox Interactive 2012, it was a mash-up of experiments that elevated it beyond a ‘fantasy civ’ game and proved a fascinating counterpoint to Civ 5.
+Published by Paradox Interactive 2012, this is a mash-up of experiments that elevates it beyond its ‘fantasy Civ’ facade and provided a fascinating counterpoint to Civilization V, which even at the time was incredibly popular.

-What was especially cool was that, if you were bored doing the more run-of-the-mill Civ-like stuff on the main map, you could take your armies and try to find portals – these would lead to other ‘maps’ and represented different dimensions, with tougher monsters and better rewards.
+What is especially cool is that, if you were bored of doing the more run-of-the-mill Civ-like stuff on the main map, you could take your armies and try to find portals – these would lead to other ‘maps’ and represented different dimensions, with tougher monsters and better rewards.
 You could also colonise these spaces, and expand your empire that way.

 Warlock got a sequel in 2014 called Warlock 2: The Exiled, which leaned into the dimension hopping a bit more.
 It wasn’t as creative as the first game, but it’s still pretty decent.
 Both are notable for the fact that Civ V’s UI is replicated quite accurately, making it very obvious what the primary inspiration was.

-The mechanical elements around empire management are fine, but the real innovations lie in the addition of Crusader Kings-style character elements, events, and the ‘orders’ system, which converts a player’s ability to act into a finite resource, as opposed to every unit getting to do something every turn.
+The mechanical elements around empire management are fine, but the real innovations lie in the addition of Crusader Kings-style character elements, events, and the ‘orders’ system.
+This converts a player’s ability to act into a finite resource, as opposed to every unit getting to do something every turn.
 Check out our Old World review for more, but this is definitely one worth checking out.

 Age of Wonders 3

-While Age of Wonders: Planetfall is on our 4X games guide, it’s the third game in this long-running turn-based wargame series that’s closer to the Civilization roots, albeit it’s another fantasy twist.
-There’s everything here you’d expect from a Civ-like – the empire management, armies, tech trees and spells, as well as hero units.
+While Age of Wonders: Planetfall is on our 4X games guide, it’s the third game in this long-running turn-based wargame series that’s closer to the Civilization roots, albeit with another fantasy twist.
+There’s everything here you’d expect from a Civ-like – the empire management, armies, tech trees and spells, as well as add-ons such as hero units.
 The main headline feature for Age of Wonders 3 is that there is a separate tactical battle mode where armies fight it out in more granular detail.

-The world is filled with NPC dangers, as well as other empires, but there were also quest-like nodes you could interact with as well, such as dungeons or abandoned mines, and maps could also spawn a subterranean level that can only be accessed by certain points on the map.
+The world is filled with NPC dangers, as well as other empires, but there are also quest-like nodes you can interact with as well, such as dungeons or abandoned mines.
+Maps could also spawn a subterranean level that can only be accessed by specifically placed tunnels.
 Some of AoW3’s races (like dwarves) prefer being underground.
-What I always found cool was that, in addition to building the usual cities, you could also build smaller ‘forts’ and outposts to hold key positions without needing to found an entire city.
+What I always found cool was that, in addition to building the usual cities, you could also build smaller ‘forts’ and outposts to hold key positions without needing to found an entire city, similar to what Humankind as done recently.

 You can’t have a conversation about games like Civilization without discussing the ultimate copy-cat, Freeciv.
 As the name implies, it’s 100% free, and has been actively developed and worked on as an open source project since 1996.
-In terms of rules, it has more in common with Civilization II than it does with more modern games, and in terms of architecture it was actually based on an old shooter game called XPilot.
+In terms of rules, it has more in common with Civilization II than it does with more modern games, and its architecture is actually based on an old shooter game called XPilot.

 The project has grown and evolved since then, with a new ‘longturn’ format introduced in 2004 which involves day-long turns, and games involving up to 30 people.
 The game can support 2D and 3D graphics, and is very flexible if you know what you’re doing.